-One advantage of dealing with JTOs and junkets was to transfer the credit risk so Crown could enforce debts against the JTO rather than the patron.
+Insofar as the Plaintiff can say prior to discovery and the filing of expert evidence, the advantage of dealing with JTOs and junkets was to transfer the credit risk so Crown could enforce debts against the JTO rather than the patron.
+Further particulars may be provided following discovery and the filing of expert evidence.